cloudfoundry/cfar-proposals/2018/CFAR-Proposal.md

 **List of Proposals 2018**
-1. Eirini in 2019 CFAR certification requirements
+- Eirini in 2019 CFAR certification requirements
-2. Pluggable Orchestration with Kube backend (“Cube” / “Eirini”)
+- Pluggable Orchestration with Kube backend (“Cube” / “Eirini”)
-3.
+-
 ***
+TEMPLATE: Please copy and use it for new entries.
 ***
 - **Date:**
 - **Owner:**